 What Physical Therapists Do

 Physical therapists focus on promoting mobility and physical function, as well as alleviating pain that may accompany certain motions.
-They do so by creating treatments targeting the parts of the body we depend on for motion: bones, muscles, tendons, etc. Treatments usually take place over a specific time span.
+They do so by creating treatments, such as manual physical therapy, IASTM, and dry needling, targeting the parts of the body we depend on for motion: bones, muscles, tendons, etc. Treatments usually take place over a specific time span.
 The time treatment occurs over is usually determined by the physical therapist and the patient working together to combine what is medically necessary and the comfort and expectations of the patient.
 So what are some of the injuries commonly treated?

 Tennis elbow occurs when tendons in the elbow are strained or overloaded.
 This is often due to repetitive motions, such as those used when practicing tennis.
 However, this injury can happen to anyone making similar repetitive motions, not just tennis players.